gitter-badger/nifty/README.md

 # Nifty

+_A user-friendly API for programmatic control of browsers, based on [Selenium-Webdriver](https://www.npmjs.com/package/selenium-webdriver)._

 For details on how to use this, please refer to our very readable feature specs:
 * [creating browser instances](features/creating_browser_instances.feature)
 * [navigating to pages](features/navigating_to_pages.feature)